 Skip to main content

-Estimate your take-home pay in Nebraska for 2026.
-The state levies income tax with a top rate of 5.2% (2.46% to 5.2% across 4 brackets).
+Estimate your take-home pay in Nebraska.
+The state levies a graduated income tax that tops out at 5.2% (2.46% to 5.2% across 4 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Nebraska Tax Snapshot